jose-villar/jose-villar.github.io/gnu-linux/git.md

 git log --after="one week ago"

 git log --author="Alana"

+// Press q to exit the commit log.

 // See what files were changed on every commit git log --stat